 Social Media, Nanotechnology, Game Design / Development / Programming / Writing, Computer Security and Popular Culture Studies made it to our first post about new and emerging college majors.
 Here are 5 more that are new and emerging college majors that hold tremendous potential.

-A degree in data science will teach you how to use predictive modeling, data mining, statistics, and other tools to analyze and better understand customer behavior.
+A degree in data science will teach you how to use predictive modeling, data mining, statistics, and also other tools to analyze and better understand customer behavior.
 This information can help organizations make smarter decisions on what strategies to employ to maximize productivity and profits.

 Homeland Security Management